 Enjoying your experience in the kitchen is a lot easier when you cook what you like to eat!

 in a large stockpot over medium-high heat add the olive oil, onion, carrot, celery, and potatoes.
 Let the veggies cook for 4-5 minutes, then add in the zucchini and garlic.
 Continue to cook the ingredients for an additional 1-2 minutes.

-The last step is adding the bread to the soup.
+The last step is adding the bread to the Ribollita.
 Bring the soup to a boil and lower the heat to a simmer.

-The final step before serving is to add the grated Romano cheese, parsley and re-season with salt and pepper as needed.
+The final step before serving Tuscan Bread Soup is to add the grated Romano cheese, parsley and re-season with salt and pepper as needed.

-Garnish the soup with chopped parsley and a sprinkle of grated Romano cheese and serve up deliciousness ot your family.
+Garnish the Ribollita with chopped parsley and a sprinkle of grated Romano cheese and serve up deliciousness to your family.